With another $2.5 million in funding, Julia Collins’ Planet FWD launches climate-friendly snack brand – TechCrunch

 Planet FWD, the climate-friendly food startup founded by Zume co-founder Julia Collins, is today launching its first product, Moonshot Snacks.
-The climate-friendly snack is carbon neutral, organic, kosher, plant-based, non GMO and has no sugar added.
+The climate-friendly snack is carbon neutral, organic, kosher, plant-based, non-GMO and has no sugar added.

-The crackers come in three flavors: sourdough sea salt rosemary garlic and tomato basil.
+The crackers come in three flavors: sourdough sea salt, rosemary garlic and tomato basil.
 A box of crackers costs $5.99.

-Planet FWD is also announcing an additional $2.5 million in funding led by Emerson Collective, Concrete Rose, MCJ Collective and Arlan Hamilton, as well as existing investors, including BBG Ventures, January Ventures, and Kapor Capital among others.
+Planet FWD is also announcing an additional $2.5 million in funding led by Emerson Collective, Concrete Rose, MCJ Collective and Arlan Hamilton, as well as existing investors, including BBG Ventures, January Ventures and Kapor Capital, among others.
 This is on top of the $2.7 million the startup announced earlier this year.

 What’s unique about Planet FWD’s Moonshot Snacks is that it uses ingredients from farmers that use regenerative agriculture practices.
 Regenerative agriculture is a farming technique that aims to reverse the effects of climate change by capturing carbon in soil and aboveground biomass, which ultimately increases biodiversity, enriches soils and improves watersheds.